dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 #### [SQL query executed in the prepare phase.](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/blob/main/prepare.sql)

 In the prepare phase, I am describing all data sources used.
 The [data](https://divvy-tripdata.s3.amazonaws.com/index.html) is provided by Divvy under this [license](https://www.divvybikes.com/data-license-agreement) and will be used as fictional company Cyclistic’s historical trip data.
 Divvy is a real bike-share company in Chicago and the data it provides is its own data on actual trips.
-Thus, the data is ROCCC, in other words, reliable, original, comprehensive, current, and cited.
+Thus, without getting into details, the data is ROCCC, in other words, reliable, original, comprehensive, current, and cited.
 Each trip is already anonymized by the company and therefore maintains privacy.

 The data contains information on: